aws-samples/serverless-async-messaging-gateway/README.md

 stored at the _Messages_ table to be delivered when the user reconnects.

 8\) When the users connects (step 1), the connection ID is stored at the _Connections_ table.
-Throught DynamoDB streams, a EventBridge pipe gets the event and starts the _SendUnsentMessages_ Step Function.
+Throught DynamoDB streams, the Lambda function _SendUnsentMessages_ is invoked.

-9\) The workflow retrieves the pending messages for the user.
+9\) The _SendUnsetMessages_ function retrieves the pending messages for the user.

-10\) For each message, the workflow starts the _SendMessage_ Step Function, which goes through the step 4 to 7 for the message.
+10\) The Lambda function sends each message to the _Messages_ queue, which triggers the _SendMessage_ Step Function, as described from the step 3 to 7.

-11\) The message is deleted from the _Messages_ table.
+11\) The message is deleted from the _Messages_ table if it is successfully sent to the queue.

-12\) If there is more messages to read for the user, the steps 9 to 11 is repeated.
+**Notes**:

+* The payload to the message gateway is a JSON object with the following
+  properties:

+  `userId` {string}: the user ID from the Cognito User Pool.

+  `message` {string}: the message to send.

 ## Authentication component